CSUChico-CSCI644/CSCI644-Course-Materials/assignments/assignment3.md

 Include a `verification.md` file with the command you ran and the final contract test output.

+## Video Recording

+In addition to submitting your code to the course repo, submit a short screen recording to Canvas.
+Do not commit the video file to Git.

+In the recording, walk through your submission and explain what each major part does.
+Show your Dockerfiles, `docker-compose.yml`, service environment variables, health checks, volumes, networking choices, and the contract test result.

+The goal is not video production quality.
+The goal is to show that you understand the work you submitted and can explain the choices in your own words.

 ## Submission

 If you don't have a CSCI644 Git repo, go to Canvas to see the instructions for generating a Git Repo for this class.